andreszubi/Day-3-Treasure-Island-Project/README.md

 # Treasure Island Project

 ## Overview
 A web-based adventure game written in Python/Flask where players navigate through a treasure hunt by making choices at different decision points.
-The game features beautiful ASCII art and an interactive browser-based interface.
+Originally a console-based game, it has been converted to a deployable web application with a beautiful browser interface.

 ## Project Type
 Web Application - Interactive Adventure Game